PrivaLog: a privacy-aware logic programming language: Preliminaries

 In this work, we will use the following properties of relational algebra (without proofs): \begin{proposition}[properties of relational algebra] Let $\R$ be a relation.
 The following holds: \begin{itemize} \item $\sigma_{\neg q}(\R) = \R\ \setminus\ \sigma_{q}(\R)$; \item $\sigma_{q_1 \wedge q_2}(\R) = \sigma_{q_1}(\R) \cap \sigma_{q_2}(\R)$; \item $\sigma_{q_1 \vee q_2}(\R) = \sigma_{q_1}(\R) \cup \sigma_{q_2}(\R)$; \item $\sigma_{q}(\R) = \sigma_{q}(\univ_{\Gamma}) \cap \R$ for $\schema(\R) \subseteq \Gamma$. \end{itemize} \end{proposition}

-\subsection{Deployment model and the SecreC Language}
+\subsection{Deployment Model and the SecreC Language}

+Sharemind platform performs computation on secret-shared data.
+Technically, the platform is installed on three separate servers.
+All data is shared among these servers in such a way that every server sees its part of the data as a random bitstring and cannot infer what the data actually is.
+This property is preserved during the computation, where specially designed protocols convert secret-shared inputs to secret-shared outputs.
+For this paper, it is not relevant how exactly the data is shared and how the underlying protocols work.

-In this paper, we consider the following deployment model of Sharemind system.
-First of all, the are \emph{input parties} who provide the data.
-This data is stored in Sharemind platform in an encrypted (secret-shared) manner and is not visible to anyone.
-There are three designated \emph{computing parties} (usually different from the input parties) who will perform the computation on this data, without actually seeing the data.
-Finally, there is a \emph{client} (who can be one of the input parties, as well as a separate entity) who will receive the final output.
-More information about deployment models of Sharemind can be found in~\cite[Table 2.2]{UT:Kamm15}.
+In this paper, we consider the following deployment model of Sharemind system: \begin{itemize} \item First of all, the are \emph{input parties} who provide the data.
+The data is stored in Sharemind platform in a secret-shared manner and is not visible to anyone. \item There are three designated \emph{computing parties} (usually different from the input parties) who will perform the computation on these data, without actually seeing the data. \item Finally, there is a \emph{client} (who can be one of the input parties, or a separate entity) who receives the output of the computation. \end{itemize} More information about deployment models of Sharemind can be found in~\cite[Table 2.2]{UT:Kamm15}.

-The computation that the computing parties are going to perform is described in SecreC language.
+The computation performed by computing parties is described in SecreC language.
 SecreC is a C-like programming language designed for writing privacy-preserving applications for the Sharemind platform~\cite{UT:Randmets17,secrec, KLR16}.
 SecreC distinguishes between public data (visible to all computing parties) and private data (not visible to any computing party) on type system level.
-It guarantees that values of private variables will never be written to the memory of public variables.
-The only way to convert private data to public (which may be needed for some applications) is to use an explicit \emph{declassify} command, which works as decryption.
-If the SecreC program does not involve any declassifications, we can be sure that the private data will be kept private throughout the computation.
-The only thing that we need to care about is that the initial input data have been assigned correct privacy types.
+The only way to convert private data to public (which may be needed in some applications) is to use an explicit {\declassify} command, which works as decryption.
+The type system of SecreC ensures non-interference between public and private variables if either: \begin{itemize} \item there is no {\declassify} operator in the SecreC program; \item the {\declassify} operator is used as a part of some semantic function (like sorting) for which non-interference has been proven. \end{itemize}

-Similarly to~\cite{lpsec1}, we translate LP programs to SecreC language.
-SecreC compiler can then be used to perform the typecheck (and thus ensure that private data is not leaked during the computation), and transform a SecreC program to a sequence of Sharemind API calls.
+In this work, we translate LP programs to SecreC language.
+SecreC compiler can then be used to perform the type check (and thus ensure that private data is not leaked during the computation), and transform a SecreC program to a sequence of Sharemind API calls.